laulab-johnshopkins/evade/doc/source/visualization.rst

 ======================

 It can be useful to view multiple objects (proteins and pockets) at the same time.
-SCOOPS can show up to 3 objects at once.
+DAVEE can show up to 3 objects at once.